 Heart attack is still the No. 1 killer of both men and women in the U.S. And in fact, the American Heart Association reported in November 2018 that heart attacks are becoming more common in younger people — especially women.
 That's why it's important to know your heart disease risks at any age and take steps to get them under control.

-What we think of as a classic presentation of a heart attack (refer back to paragraph one) is rarely seen, said David Cameron, an emergency medicine physician with Medical City Healthcare.
+What we think of as a classic presentation of a heart attack (refer back to paragraph one) is rarely seen, said David Cameron, DO, an emergency medicine physician with Medical City Healthcare.
 While chest pain could be a sign of something else, if you're not sure, it's better to get checked at an ER.

 "The sooner you come to see us with chest pain, the more we can help you," said Dr. Cameron.
 "You may have a minor ache or pressure in the chest that's not actually pain.
 That may be your heart talking to you."